krancour/brignext/PROPOSAL.md

 ### Data Loss

-Reiterating that Brigade leverages Kubernetes as a makeshift data store, it is worth examining whether it fills that role well or whether possible alteratives are due some consideration.
+Reiterating that Brigade leverages Kubernetes as a makeshift data store, it is worth examining whether it fills that role well or whether possible alternatives are due some consideration.

 On the surface, persisting Brigade projects as `Secret` resources may seem